kumarvna/terraform-azurerm-app-service/README.md

 use_32_bit_worker_process| Should the App Service run in 32 bit mode, rather than 64 bit mode? **when using an App Service Plan in the `Free` or `Shared` Tiers `use_32_bit_worker_process` must be set to `true`.** websockets_enabled|Should WebSockets be enabled?

-### A **`cors`** block - part of `site_config` supports the following:
+### A **`cors`** block - part of `site_config` supports the following

 Since App Service CORS lets you specify one set of accepted origins for all API routes and methods, you would want to use your own CORS code.
 See how ASP.NET Core does it at Enabling Cross-Origin Requests (CORS).
 Don't try to use App Service CORS and your own CORS code together.
 | Name | Description
 |--|--
 allowed_origins|A list of origins which should be able to make cross-origin calls. `*` can be used to allow all calls.